Degree Fields

 Industry Forecast

-In addition to some growth in employment opportunities for professional workers in the industry, there should be job openings arising from replacement needs, especially for aerospace engineers.
-Many engineers who entered the industry in the 1960s are approaching retirement.
+In addition to some growth in employment opportunities for workers in the industry, many job openings will arise from replacement needs, especially for aerospace engineers and other professional occupations.
+Many engineers entered the industry during the 1960s and 1970s as the space age captured the Nation’s attention; these workers are now nearing retirement.
 Among those in the aerospace manufacturing industry, professionals typically enjoy more job stability than do other workers.
-During slowdowns in production, companies prefer to keep technical teams intact to continue research and development activities, in anticipation of new business.
-Production workers, on the other hand, are particularly vulnerable to layoffs during downturns in the economy, when aircraft orders decline.
+During slowdowns in production, companies prefer to keep technical teams intact to continue research and development activities in anticipation of new business.
+Production workers, on the other hand, are particularly vulnerable to layoffs during periods of weak demand for aircraft.

 Related Degree Fields